Drugs and the law

 The police have the power to stop and search you if an officer has reasonable grounds to believe that you've been involved in a crime or think that you are in possession of a prohibited item.
 Prohibited items include drugs, weapons and stolen property.
 Depending on what the police find on you during a search, you could be arrested.

-What can an officer search?
+What can happen during a police search?

 The officer can only require a person to remove outer clothing in public e.g. a coat, jacket, gloves.
 They can put their hand inside your shoes, socks or headgear if they believe something is hidden.
 They will ask you to turn your pockets inside out, or they will pat these items down.